JZPeterPan/DAS-Medical-Red-Teaming-Agents/README.md

   <img src="figs/main_fig.jpg" width="720">
 </p>

-This is a PyTorch implementation of the paper [Beyond Benchmarks: Dynamic, Automatic And Systematic Red-Teaming Agents For Trustworthy Medical Language Models](https://arxiv.org/abs/2508.00923) which stress-tests medical language models along the following axes:
+This is an OpenAI Agents SDK implementation of the paper [Beyond Benchmarks: Dynamic, Automatic And Systematic Red-Teaming Agents For Trustworthy Medical Language Models](https://arxiv.org/abs/2508.00923) which stress-tests medical language models along the following axes:
 - **Robustness**: Assessment of model resilience to adversarial manipulations
 - **Privacy**: Testing for Potential HIPPA/GDPR violations
 - **Bias**: Evaluation of racial, socioeconomic, linguistic, emotional and cognitive bias vulnerabilities in medical contexts